BlockchainCommons/www.blockchaincommons.com/README.md

 ## More Info

 For more information, see our [Posts](https://www.blockchaincommons.com/posts/) and [GitHub](https://github.com/BlockchainCommons), including the following discussions areas:
+* [Wallet Standard Discussions](https://github.com/BlockchainCommons/AirgappedSigning/discussions) — for standards and open-source developers who want to talk about wallet standards, please use the Discussions area of the [Airgapped Signing repo](https://github.com/BlockchainCommons/AirgappedSigning).
+This is where you can talk about our specifications, our reference libraries, and our reference apps — including discussions of how to continue to improve the interoperability of the field.
-* [Gordian System Discussions](https://github.com/BlockchainCommons/Gordian/discussions) — for users and developers of the Gordian system, including the Gordian Server, Bitcoin Standup technology, QuickConnect, and the Gordian Wallet.
+* [Gordian System Discussions](https://github.com/BlockchainCommons/Gordian/discussions) — for users and developers of the Gordian system, including Gordian Seed Tool, the Gordian Server, Bitcoin Standup technology, QuickConnect, and the Gordian Wallet.
 If you want to talk about our linked full-node and wallet technology, suggest new additions to our Bitcoin Standup standards, or discuss the implementation our standalone wallet, the Discussions area of the [main Gordian repo](https://github.com/BlockchainCommons/Gordian) is the place.
-* [Wallet Standard Discussions](https://github.com/BlockchainCommons/AirgappedSigning/discussions) — for standards and open-source developers who want to talk about wallet standards, please use the Discussions area of the [Airgapped Signing repo](https://github.com/BlockchainCommons/AirgappedSigning).
-This is where you can talk about projects like our [LetheKit](https://github.com/BlockchainCommons/lethekit) and command line tools such as [seedtool](https://github.com/BlockchainCommons/seedtool-cli), both of which are intended to testbed wallet technologies, plus the libraries that we've built to support your own deployment of wallet technology such as [bc-bip39](https://github.com/BlockchainCommons/bc-bip39), [bc-slip39](https://github.com/BlockchainCommons/bc-slip39), [bc-shamir](https://github.com/BlockchainCommons/bc-shamir), [Shamir Secret Key Recovery](https://github.com/BlockchainCommons/bc-sskr), [bc-ur](https://github.com/BlockchainCommons/bc-ur), and the [bc-crypto-base](https://github.com/BlockchainCommons/bc-crypto-base).
-If it's a wallet-focused technology or a more general discussion of wallet standards,discuss it here.
 * [Blockchain Commons Discussions](https://github.com/BlockchainCommons/Community/discussions) — for developers, interns, and patrons of Blockchain Commons, please use the discussions area of the [Community repo](https://github.com/BlockchainCommons/Community) to talk about general Blockchain Commons issues, the intern program, or topics other than the [Gordian System](https://github.com/BlockchainCommons/Gordian/discussions) or the [wallet standards](https://github.com/BlockchainCommons/AirgappedSigning/discussions), each of which have their own discussion areas.

 ## Sustaining Sponsors